cvs-health/testaro/README.md

 ##### Navigations

 An example of a **navigation** is the act of type `launch` above.
-The `deviceID` property of a `launch` act is optional.
-If not specified, it is set to `'default'`.
-It can be any of the device IDs recognized by Playwright, published at `https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json`.
+A `launch` act can optionally have a `deviceID` property, a `browserID` property, or both.
+If not specified, they inherits their values from the corresponding properties of the job.

 If any act alters the page, you can restore the page to its original state for the next act by inserting a new `launch` act (and, if necessary, additional page-specific acts) between them.